 Andrew joined Watsi on November 5th, 2015.
-Four years ago, Andrew became the 1595th member to automatically support a new Watsi patient every month.
-Since then, 4,355 more people have become monthly donors!
-Andrew's most recent donation supported Pauline, a 12-year-old student from Kenya, to fund knee surgery.
+Five years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation supported James, a taxi driver from Kenya, to fund surgery to treat a severe infection.